emmanueljs1/nbe/NbE.lagda.md

 Terms in System T will be defined in our Agda formalization using an *intrinsically* typed representation.
-We have defined our types first, and terms are only every considered in terms of types.
+We have defined our types first, and terms are only every considered with respect to their type.

 Using this representation, we only have to consider well-typed terms.
 An Agda term `t` of type `Γ ⊢ T` is the well-typed System T